JLF FIRM ARTICLES AND NEWS

 When an Uber driver causes a crash and injuries, you have the right to file an insurance claim with the driver’s insurance policy, which is mandatory for all Uber drivers in California.
 If you were a passenger in the Uber at the time of the crash or if the driver was involved in an active prearranged ride (picking up or transporting passengers), Uber’s insurance policy should also provide coverage.
 This is important as Uber has a $1 million policy for active drivers, which often covers substantially more expenses than a driver’s individual policy might.

-While this insurance coverage is available, filing claims with Uber or Uber drivers is never simple.
-You should not hesitate to contact an experienced California Uber accident attorney to pursue the compensation you deserve after an injury.
+While this insurance coverage is available, filing personal injury claims with Uber or Uber drivers is never simple.
+You should not hesitate to contact an experienced San Bernardino Uber accident attorney to pursue the compensation you deserve after an injury.